jungmannlab/picasso/README.md

     - `ftype Python.NoConFile=<python installation directory>\pythonw.exe %1`
 If the command `picasso gui localize` does not open a Window, you might have to apply [this solution](http://stackoverflow.com/questions/2640971/windows-is-not-passing-command-line-arguments-to-python-programs-executed-from-t).

+## To Do
+-

+## Credits
+- Localize icon based on "Picture by Eugen Belyakoff from the Noun Project"
+- ToRaw icon based on "Lion by Sathish Selladurai from the Noun Project"